Azure/azure-rest-api-specs/documentation/api-scenario/how-to/resolveDependencies.md

-# Integrate with ARM Template
+# Resolve cross-RP dependencies

 ## Background

-In some cases, we need to do some more complex operations in some scenarios, for example,
+In some cases, we need to do more complex operations in some scenarios, like provisioning cross-RP resources as dependencies, calling cross-RP REST API in between the steps of a scenario, or executing some customized PowerShell/Azure CLI scripts.
+For example,

 - Provisioning virtual network with subnet/publicIP/securityGroup and network interface before creating a VM.
+- Creating a private endpoint connection with Network RP between creating AppConfiguration ConfigurationStores and calling the private endpoint related REST APIs.
 - Upload a jar file to some storage blob after creating a Spring Cloud service.

+To support these complex scenarios, we introduce two key features in API Scenario:

+- External operation reference in step definition: We support referencing external operations in step definition, which can be used to call cross-RP REST API before a scenario or in between the steps of a scenario.
+- ARM Template integration: We support creating external Azure resources with ARM Template and executing Azure Powershell or Azure CLI scripts with ARM Template deployment script.

 ## Examples